On this page:

 Goals: The goals of this lab are to learn how to design and use abstract classes, and to solve problems with the use of accumulators.

-The day when the book is taken out and the day due are counted as days since the library opened on New Year’s Day in 2001.
-So, for example, an audio book taken out recently would be recorded as taken out on the day 8502 with due date on the day 8516.
+The day when the task is created and the day it is due are counted as days since New Year’s Day in 2025.
+So, for example, a homework task created today would be recorded as created on day 35 with due date on day 42.

 +-------+